-Proper and routine maintenance is critical to operator safety, achieving good milling results and to prolonging the life of your investment.
+Proper and routine maintenance is critical to operator safety, achieving good milling results and prolonging the life of your investment.

-- 1. Band wheel Bearings-Should be inspected before use to ensure they are not worn.
+- 1. Bandwheel Bearings: Should be inspected before use to ensure they are not worn.
 Bearings are sealed and do not need to be greased. - 2.
-Blade Guide Bearings-Inspect before use for excessive grooves or scoring in the bearing case.
+Blade Guide Bearings Inspect before use for excessive grooves or scoring in the bearing case.
 Replace if necessary. - 3.
-Blade Tension-Grease threads of tensioning "T" handle when dry or as required.
-Use multipurpose, extreme-pressure grease.

-- 4. Log Screws-Grease frequently. - 5.
-Belts-Periodically check the condition and wear of the drive and idler belt.
-Ensure the blade tracks correctly on the band wheel belts. - 6.
-Drive Belt-Periodically check the tension of the drive belt.
+Blade Tension Grease threads of tensioning T-handle when dry or as required.
+Use multi- purpose, extreme-pressure grease. - 4.
+Log Screws Grease frequently. - 5.
+Belts Periodically check the condition and wear of the drive and idler belt.
+Ensure that the blade does not ride on the bandwheels. - 6.
+Drive Belt Periodically check the tension of the drive belt.
 It should deflect by no more than 1/2". - 7.
-Sawhead Locking Cam Handles-Grease assembly every 30 days or as required. - 8.
-Sawhead Vertical Posts-Spray posts before use with a silicone spray lubricant such as 3in-1 or Jig-A-Loo. - 9.
-Bandwheel guards-Routinely remove any build-up of sawdust that may collect inside the bandwheel guards. - 10.
-Lubrication Tank-Only fill with a water and dish soap mixture (one to two caps) or in winter months, use windshield washer fluid.
-Do not leave lubricant in tank if temperatures fall below 32 degrees Fahrenheit (0 degrees Celsius). - 11.
+Saw Head Locking Cam Handles Grease assembly every 30 days or as required. - 8.
+Saw Head Vertical Posts Spray posts before use with a silicone spray lubricant such as 3- in-1 or Jig-A-Loo. - 9.
+Band-Wheel Guards Routinely remove any build-up of sawdust that may collect inside the bandwheel guards. - 10.
+Lubrication Tank Only fill with a water/dish soap mixture (one to two caps) or in winter months, use windshield washer fluid.
+Do not leave lubricant in tank if temperatures fall below 0 degrees Celsius (32 degrees Fahrenheit). - 11.
 Blade Lubricant Never use diesel fuel or kerosene as blade lubricant.
 These substances lead to premature wear of your belts and poor sawing performance.
-For winter operations, replace the water lubricant with windshield washer fluid - 12.
-Engine Check the engine oil level before each use and maintain the engine as per the instructions set out by the engine manufacturer in the engine manual. - 13.
+For winter operations, replace the water lubricant with windshield washer fluid.

+- 12. Engine Check the engine oil level before each use and maintain the engine according to the instructions set out by the engine manufacturer in the engine manual. - 13.
 Sawhead Lifting Cables Regularly before, during and after operations, inspect the cables for any wear or kinks.
 Ensure that the cables are in perfect condition.
-Oil the coiled cable frequently to prevent premature wear.
+Oil the coiled part of the cable often to prevent premature wear.
 Replace with new cables as necessary.